michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 - Demonstrate realistic back-and-forth

 **After the conversation, say:**
 > "Now imagine every student can practice this scenario five times before their actual assessment.
-They can make mistakes, learn from them, and try again—all without requiring me to role-play 60 times or arranging peer practice that's inconsistent.
+They can make mistakes, learn from them, and try again,all without requiring me to role-play 60 times or arranging peer practice that's inconsistent.
 >
-> After the conversation, students submit the transcript and I can assess their actual process—how they asked questions, built rapport, handled resistance.
+> After the conversation, students submit the transcript and I can assess their actual process,how they asked questions, built rapport, handled resistance.
 That's much more valuable than asking them to write an essay about what they *would* do."

 **Debrief (2 minutes):**
 Ask: "How could you use something like this in a class you teach?"
 Capture 2-3 responses on whiteboard

----
+,

 **Demo 3: AI as Feedback Tool (5 minutes)**

 **Say:**
 > "One more quick example.
 We all know students need more feedback than we have time to provide.
 Watch this."

-**Show a mediocre student response to a case study** (prepare this in advance—2-3 paragraphs with identifiable flaws).
+**Show a mediocre student response to a case study** (prepare this in advance,2-3 paragraphs with identifiable flaws).

 **Type this prompt live:**